What is Distributed Acoustic Sensor (DAS) Technology?

 • Tightly integrates with the RBtec Vidalert Command and Control System enabling remote and centralized monitoring and control of the entire system.

-• Capable of pinpointing intrusion over the entire length of the perimeter to within 3-20m/10-60ft with unlimited zones in different sizes.
+• Capable of pinpointing intrusion over the entire perimeter length to within 3-20m/10-60ft with unlimited zones in different sizes.

 • No power/communications requirements in the field reduce infrastructure costs